hoangduytran/blender-manual/manual/editors/clip/display/mask_display.rst

 Mask Display
 ************

-This popover controls mask display options.
+This popover controls how masks are displayed in Mask mode.

 .. _bpy.types.SpaceClipEditor.show_mask_spline:

 Spline
    Toggles the display of the mask splines.
-   This option is useful while combined with the *Overlay* option below to see a simplified view of the mask.
-   Note the splines must be enabled to select and edit the spline points.
+Note that if they're hidden, you won't be able to edit them.

    .. _bpy.types.SpaceClipEditor.mask_display_type:

    Edge Display Type
-      Style of the edge.
+      Line style of the splines.

 .. _bpy.types.SpaceClipEditor.show_mask_overlay:

 Overlay
-   Added mask overlay to both Image and Clip editors.
+   Visualizes masks by shading the whole clip.

    .. _bpy.types.SpaceClipEditor.mask_overlay_mode:

    Overlay Mode
       :Alpha Channel:
-         Which displays the rasterized mask as a grayscale image.
+         Displays just the masks as a grayscale image.
+Excluded areas are black, while included areas are white.
       :Combined:
-         Displays both the clip along with the mask overlaid on top.
+         Displays the clip with excluded areas darkened.

 .. _bpy.types.SpaceClipEditor.blend_factor:

 Blending Factor
-   How much the clip is mixed with the grayscale mask representation when using "Combined" *Overlay Mode*.
+   How much excluded areas are darkened when using the "Combined" *Overlay Mode*.